Short History of Aikido

 What is Aikido?

-Aikido is a modern, non-violent Japanese martial art that was developed earlier this century by the late master Professor Morihei Ueshiba, commonly called O Sensei.
+Aikido is a modern, non-violent Japanese martial art that was developed early in the 20th century by the late master Professor Morihei Ueshiba, commonly called O Sensei.
 The Founder passed away in 1969 at the age of eighty six.

 Aikido is effective as a martial art but its essence goes beyond the resolution of physical conflict.
 Based on a background of rigorous training in traditional Japanese jujitsu, Professor Ueshiba spent the latter half of his life developing the art as a means of refining and uplifting human spirit.
 He succeeded in creating what he then named 'Aikido', 'the Way of Harmony with the Forces and Principles of Nature'.
 Aikido is a true 'budo', path in which the keen edge of martial training is utilised as a 'Way' to spiritual growth.